SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Fey Reinforcements

-As an action, you can summon a Fey Bear reinforcement to battle side-by-side with you for 10 minutes.
-You regain the ability to do so when you finish a long rest.
+Once per long rest, you can use your action to cast Conjure Fey spell.
+Casting the spell this way doesn't require components or concentration and the spell's duration is one minute.

 ### Level 15

 * Misty Wanderer

 You can slip in and out of the Fey wild to move in a blink of an eye: you can cast Misty Step without expending a spell slot.
 You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.
-In addition, whenever you cast Misty Step, you can bring along one willing creature you can see within 5 feet of you.
+In addition, whenever you cast Misty Step, you can bring along one willing creature you can see.